-B.5.3.1 Testing is mandatory at International Open Competitions for all Skaters competing.
-In addition to the first placed Skater, a A minimum of one Skater per discipline shall be selected for Testing by random draw.
+B.5.3.1 Testing is mandatory at Open International Open Competitions.
+A minimum of one Skater per discipline shall be selected for Testing.

 B.5.3.2 Prior to Open International Competitions all Skaters entered must accept in writing to submit to Testing that will be conducted under the control of the organizing Member and in consultation with the ISU Medical Commission.
 Skaters who refuse to accept will not be allowed to skate.
 In the case of refusal to give the required Sample after the Competition and in the case of positive results, sanctions as per the ISU Anti-Doping Rules will apply for eligible Skaters.